 Are “Metal Piers” A Standard That Needs To Go Away?

-However, finding a life safety issues like rusted mobile home jack stands are helping home owners.
-Talking about an accident waiting to take place.
-Just imagining, even a small earth tremor has the potential to have hundreds if not thousands of homes collapsing.
+However, finding life safety issues like rusted mobile home jack stands are helping homeowners.
+Is this an accident waiting to take place?
+Just imagining, a small earth tremor has the potential to have hundreds if not thousands of homes collapsing.

 How To Know If Your Home Has Steel Jack Stands